google/mtail/docs/Testing.md

 mtail --compile_only --progs ./progs
 ```

+This could be added as a pre-commit hook to your source code repository.

 ## Testing programs

 The `one_shot` flag will compile and run the `mtail` programs, then feed in any logs specified from the beginning of the file (instead of tailing them), then print to the log all metrics collected.